Feeling rejected when your baby only wants dad? Check out these 5 reminders when baby prefers dad over mom or cries when he’s with you.

 1. Relax and enjoy the freedom

 As painful as it can feel to be “rejected” time and time again, find the positive in the situation.
 Perhaps the biggest one?
 You have more freedom.

 Think of the exhausted mom who can’t peel her baby away from her even to use the bathroom.
-Instead of seeing your baby’s preference for dad in a negative way, think of it as a way for you to relax or do other things.
+Instead of seeing your baby’s attachment to dad in a negative way, think of it as a way for you to relax on the couch or run an errand.

-Take an extended break, tend to household tasks, or enjoy the time you have to yourself.
+Take an extended break, tend to household tasks, or enjoy your alone time.
 You can change how you feel from hurt to grateful from a simple shift in perspective.